Emc54/Emc54.github.io/_tabs/Resume.md

           <div class="card-body d-flex flex-column">
             <em class = "card-title my-0 mt-md-0">Company Summary</em>
             <p class=" mb-1" style="color:rgb(175,176,177)">
-                The Data Protection Solutions sector of Entrust in Cambridge focusing on Hardware security modules (HSMs).
+                The Data Protection Solutions sector of Entrust in Cambridge focuses on Hardware Security Modules (HSMs).
                 They are hardened, tamper-resistant hardware devices that secure cryptographic processes by generating, protecting, and managing keys used for encrypting and decrypting data and creating digital signatures and certificates.
             </p>
             <!-- .post-meta -->